getindiekit/indiekit/packages/endpoint-image/README.md

 # @indiekit/endpoint-image

 Image resizing endpoint for Indiekit.
+Adds real-time image processing routes that can be used by your publication.

 ## Installation